CVE-2026-14732

 Remediation

-Compensating Controls: Deploy a Web Application Firewall (WAF) with SQL injection protection rules enabled to filter malicious inputs reaching the application.
+Compensating Controls: Deploy a Web Application Firewall (WAF) to inspect incoming traffic and block requests containing SQL injection payloads targeting the ID parameter.

 Exploitation status